Classical Music

 Viola: Patrick Jüdt, Gertrud Weinmeister

-Cello: Conradin Brotbek, David Eggert, Job ter HaarChiara Samatanga, Denis Severin (Bachelor only)
+Cello: Conradin Brotbek (no new admissions), David Eggert, Job ter HaarChiara Samatanga, Denis Severin (Bachelor only)

 Double bass: Ruslan Lutsyk, David Sinclair